Clemton Park

 Clemton Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Clemton Park has a high level of cultural diversity, with 40.8% of its population born overseas and 59.4% speaking a language other than English at home.
-Christianity is the predominant religion in Clemton Park, making up 69.7% of people, compared to 49.2% across Greater Sydney.
-The top three ancestry groups in Clemton Park are Greek (21.2%), Other (16.6%), and Chinese (10.9%).
+Clemton Park has high cultural diversity, with 40.8% of its population born overseas and 59.4% speaking a language other than English at home.
+Christianity is the main religion in Clemton Park, making up 69.7%, compared to 49.2% across Greater Sydney.
+The top three ancestry groups are Greek (21.2%), Other (16.6%), and Chinese (10.9%).

-Notably, Lebanese (7.8%) and Italian (7.6%) populations are overrepresented in Clemton Park compared to the regional averages of 2.6% and 3.4%, respectively.
-Additionally, Vietnamese residents make up 2.6% of Clemton Park's population, slightly higher than the regional average of 1.8%.
+Notably, Lebanese (7.8%) and Italian (7.6%) groups are overrepresented in Clemton Park compared to regional averages of 2.6% and 3.4%, respectively.
+Vietnamese representation is also higher at 2.6%.

 Frequently Asked Questions - Diversity